Israel kills four Palestinians in Gaza, West Bank

 In Gaza, the Palestinian man killed was identified as Yousef Salem Radwan, 25.
 He was shot by Israeli forces east of Khan Yunis in Gaza, reported Palestinian media.

 The Israeli military did not confirm the Gaza killing, but said that “rioters” had gathered next to the fence that separates Gaza from Israel, and that “a number of explosive devices were activated by the rioters”.
-The military also gave few details about the deaths in the Jenin, apart from saying that it had carried out a drone strike.
+The military also gave few details about the deaths in the Jenin, apart from saying that it had carried out a drone attack.

-The violence comes after Israel announced late on Sunday that it would keep the Beit Hanoun (Erez) crossing closed following an eruption of border protests and a “security assessment” by defence officials.
+The violence came after Israel announced late on Sunday that it would keep the Beit Hanoun (called “Erez” by Israel) crossing closed following an eruption of border protests and a “security assessment” by defence officials.

 “The reopening of the crossing will be subject to ongoing evaluation based on the evolving situation in the region,” said COGAT, a unit of the Israeli defence ministry responsible for Palestinian civilian affairs.

-The closure of Beit Hanoun, the sole pedestrian passageway out of the enclave into Israel, leaves roughly 18,000 Palestinians from Gaza who have been issued Israeli work permits unable to access their jobs.
+The closure of Beit Hanoun, the sole pedestrian passageway out of the enclave into Israel, has left roughly 18,000 Palestinians from Gaza who have been issued Israeli work permits unable to access their jobs.

 The string of protests came during a holiday season in Israel that began with the Rosh Hashanah, the Jewish New Year last week and continues through the Sukkot festival next week.